 “It is so important that we, as First Nations, show the rest of the world how mother earth is so precious to us all.
 Everyone has to work together to make change and it is going to take all of us to make change.
 Leaders and elders have to prepare young people so that positive change takes place.” - Chief George Planes, T’Sou-ke Nation

-The concept of interconnectedness is fundamental to First Peoples connection to the land and sense of responsibility to care for the earth for future generations.
+The concept of interconnectedness is fundamental to Indigenous Peoples' connection to the land and sense of responsibility to care for the earth for future generations.
 Transportation options that use renewable energy reduce our impact on climate change.
 Concepts of sustainability, consequences of our actions and responsibility to the land are woven throughout the First Peoples Principles of Learning.